Featuring V6 and 4-cyl. turbo engines with optional all-wheel-drive, the Taurus provides comfortable and save handling, and a spacious cabin for five.

 The twin-turbo EcoBoost 3.5-liter V6 that comes in the 2013 Taurus SHO has been pumped up to 365 horsepower and 350 foot-pounds of torque beginning at a super-low 1500 rpm.
 SHO stands for Super High Output and this engine lives up to the moniker.
 The 2013 Taurus SHO engine delivers 17/25 mpg, according to the EPA.
 Premium fuel is recommended.
 We got 19.4 mpg running it fairly casually in the city, on a freeway, and on two-lanes; and 17.6 mpg running it hard on a twisty two-lane.

 The JB car pages provide engine and transmission specs, as well as gas mileage and dimensions for all of the 2013 Ford Taurus.
-In addition, please find information on the various trims of the 2013 Ford Taurus and prices below.
+In addition, please find information on the various trims of the 2013 Ford Taurus and their standard equipment and prices below.